How To Make A Flannel Baby Rag Quilt With 10” Blocks

 How To Make A Flannel Baby Rag Quilt Brick Path Pattern

 Flannel quilts are one of the easiest quilts to make.
-This simple Baby Bricks rag quilt pattern is beginner friendly and finishes quickly with straight seams.
+This simple FREE Baby Bricks rag quilt pattern is beginner friendly and finishes quickly with straight seams.
 Rectangles are sewn together in alternating directions forming the brick path pattern.

 Baby rag quilts are a wonderful gift for new mom’s.
 Make them a bit bigger and they are ideal for older children.
 Then use some old blue jeans for a denim rag quilt that teens will love.
 There’s a rag quilt option for everyone on your list!